IWDG was founded in 1990

 Directors are appointed at the AGM.
 If you are interested in standing for the board please email email@example.com

 Officers are responsible for day to day running of the IWDG and delivering a range of projects from conservation to research including running our vessel Celtic Mist as well as running our sightings and stranding schemes and the Shannon Dolphin Research and Education Centre in Kilrush.
-We also facilitate volunteers from all over the world each summer.
+Each summer we also facilitate volunteers from all over the world to help us and gain experience.

 If you are interested in taking on an officer role within the IWDG please contact firstname.lastname@example.org

 Documentaries featuring IWDG

 - Return of the Humpback Whale by Canola Pictures in 2002.

 - Wild Trials by Crossing the Line with Ray D’Arcy and Mike Brown for RTÉ in 2004.

 - Wild Journeys by Crossing the Line for RTÉ in 2010.

 - Inside Nature’s Giants for National Geographic and Channel 4 in 2010.

 - Living the wildlife with Colin Stafford-Johnson in 2010 and 2015.